Vulnerable households going into social housing

 The aim of Continuous Recording of Lettings and Sales in Social Housing in England (CORE) is to provide information about new social housing lettings, sales, tenants and buyers across England.

-This national information is used by government bodies and organisations to inform social housing funding, regulatory and housing policy decisions.
+This information is used by government bodies and organisations to inform social housing funding, regulatory and housing policy decisions.

 5. Download the data